laxmikant-ainapure/upcxx/src/future/README.md

 `detail::future_header` which contains:

   * a reference count
-  * a status integer maintaining how many oustanding dependencies it has (number of non-ready futures its waiting for)
+  * a status integer maintaining how many outstanding dependencies it has (number of non-ready futures its waiting for)
   * a pointer to another header (which could be itself) that holds or will hold the ready value.
-  * a head-pointer to a list of sucessor headers, these are futures waiting for this (non-ready) header to ready.
+  * a head-pointer to a list of successor headers, these are futures waiting for this (non-ready) header to ready.

 `detail::future_header` is subclassed (without any polymorphism) to more